Arsenal vs Tottenham, Premier League: When is it and how to watch on TV

 Arsenal are the home side in this north London derby, with a capacity crowd of just over 60,000 expected at the Emirates.

-History never favours the away side in the north London derby but this is especially the case when Spurs travel.
+History never favours the away side in the NLD but this is especially the case when Spurs travel.
 Since Arsenal moved to the Emirates from Highbury in 2006, Spurs have won there just once in 17 attempts – a 3-2 win in November 2010.

 How to watch on TV?